 Who's Accountable When Healthcare AI Makes a Mistake?

-A radiologist reviews 200 chest X-rays daily with AI assistance.
+Consider this scenario: a radiologist reviews 200 chest X-rays daily with AI assistance.
 On scan #147, the AI misses a small tumour.
 The doctor, trusting the AI's recommendation, moves on.
 Three months later, the patient returns with stage 3 cancer.

 According to Ireland's Medical Council, the answer is clear: the doctor is1.